camptocamp/the-rolling-dutchman/README.md

 ```
 docker run -p 27017:27017 -v $PWD/data/mongodb:/data/db -d mongo:3.6.6-jessie --setParameter cursorTimeoutMillis=1800000
 ```
-* Get IP address of MongoDB container and substitue it in the config.json you use (e.g. configTadao/config-tadao.json)
+* Get IP address of MongoDB container and substitute it in the config.json you use (e.g. configTadao/config-tadao.json)
 * `docker run -it -v "${PWD}":/the-rolling-dutchman --rm -w /the-rolling-dutchman node:8.11 npm run import PATH_TO_CONFIG_FILE`

 In practice, there was some issues when the computer was restarted.
 I had to import in mongodb again (error message: use of closed session is not allowed).